eesyuen09/tp/docs/DeveloperGuide.md

     * 3a1.
 Tuto automatically adjusts the start to the enrolment month.
       Use case continues at Step 4.

-* 4a.
-There are no months to display within the computed range.
-    * 4a1.
-Tuto indicates that no records are available for that range.
-      Use case ends.

 **Use case: Mark attendance for a student**